auriq/essentia_docs/source/usecases/apache-sample.rst

 **Line 7**

-* Create a new rule to take any files with '125-access_log' in their name and put them in the 125accesslogs category.
+* Create a new rule to take any files in your home directory with 'accesslog' and '125-access_log' in their name and put them in the 125accesslogs category.

 **Line 9**